-Section 2.3 Using the plan's mail-order services
+Section 2.3 Using the plan's mail order services

-For certain kinds of drugs, you can use the plan's network mail-order services.
+For certain kinds of drugs, you can use the plan's network mail order services.
 Generally, the drugs provided through mail order are drugs that you take on a regular basis, for a chronic or long-term medical condition.
-The drugs available through our plan's mail-order service are marked as "mail-order" (MO) drugs in our Drug List.
+The drugs that are not available through the plan's mail order service are marked as "NM" in our Drug List.

-Our plan's mail-order service allows you to order up to a 90-day supply.
+Our plan's mail order service allows you to order up to a 90-day supply.